Take Note of Me

 First of all, I heartily hope that you, your families and friends are doing well despite the current circumstances, no matter where you are.
 Times are challenging and confront us with extraordinary conditions, in both private and professional life.
 Therefore, take care of yourself and your loved ones.
 If there is anything I can do for you, let me know.

 I am aware that the crisis is not an opportunity for everyone, but it helps me to play around as a developer.
 Last weeks, I spent many nights on the prototype of what is now called stiki·fyi, an app that fuses the digital power of note and reference management apps with the simplicity of sticky notes.
-The goal was clear, but not the way.

 Life cannot be just about solving one sad problem after another.
 There need to be things that inspire you, that make you glad to wake up in the morning and be part of humanity.
 Elon Musk